5 great ways to feed groundbait

 In the feeder

-We all know how good groundbait is in a cage or open-end feeder, but it also works well on a Method version, especially for skimmers and bream.
+We all know how good groundbait is in a cage or open-end feeder, but it also works well on a Method feeder, especially for skimmers and bream.
 Where carp are concerned, pellets rule the roost, but there will be days when a mix of both groundbait and pellets triggers a better response.
 Start on pellets, but add a little groundbait if things aren’t happening.

 In the feeder